aliefee/up.sh/README.md

 - [ ] tests

- +Personally I am a fan of podman's daemonless runtime and currently interested in switching from compose to **_podman play kube_** for my local dev env.
+ +Personally I am a fan of podman's daemonless runtime and currently interested in switching from compose to **_podman kube play_** for my local dev env.
 In the future, I may add that functionality to up.sh or create a seperate script for that purpose.

 [Telegram group](https://t.me/updotsh)